linq2js/axtore3/packages/client/src/axtore/readme.md

 ## Core concepts

-- State: Where to store simple value or a computed value that will be updated whenever its dependency states update
+- State: Where to store simple value (synchronous value)
 - Query: Where to handle async data loading logic
 - Mutation: Where to handle async data updating logic
 - Effect: Where to handle side effects